Arianne Martell

 Arianne Nymeros Martell is a fictional character in the A Song of Ice and Fire series of epic fantasy novels by American author George R. R. Martin.
 She is a member of House Martell and the heir to the desert kingdom of Dorne.
 Arianne is first mentioned in A Game of Thrones (1996) and first appears in A Feast for Crows (2005).
 The character also appears in A Dance with Dragons (2011) and will appear in the forthcoming volume The Winds of Winter.

 Arianne has been positively received as a strong and complex female character.
 As a result of her storyline in A Feast for Crows, which deals with Arianne's struggle to subvert the patriarchal system of Westeros, she has sometimes been described as a "feminist icon".

 Arianne was controversially cut from the television adaptation Game of Thrones in favor of Ellaria Sand becoming a composite character of herself and Arianne.
-The overall Dornish storyline was drastically altered and met with an overwhelmingly negative response from critics and fans.